-Stamp duty: Stamp duty is a tax on land and property transactions – if you buy house or flat worth over £125,000 you will need to pay it.
-The amount of stamp duty you will pay depends the value of the asset you are buying.
+Stamp duty: Stamp duty is a tax on land and property transactions.
+If you’re a first-time buyer, you won’t need to pay it if you’re buying a house or flat worth less than £300,000.
+But if you’ve owned a home before, you’ll need to pay it on any home more than £125,000.
+The amount of stamp duty you will pay depends on the value of the home you’re buying.
 Use our stamp duty calculator to find out more.

 Land registry fee: The Land Registry is a government department that keeps records of all registered properties in England and Wales.
 It charges a fee for registering property with a new owner.
 The fee will vary depending on the property price but you can expect to pay between £200 and £500.

 Removal fees: Moving costs will of course vary a lot depending on how many belongings you’re moving.
 If you can do it yourself, either in your own vehicle or by hiring a van, it will be cheaper – but it can be time consuming.
 If you own a lot of things or are moving a long distance you’re probably better off paying a removal firm.
 You can expect to pay around £600 to move items for a small property.

 Home Insurance: Your mortgage lender will require you to have buildings insurance that covers your new home.
 It’s a good idea to get home contents insurance as well to protect your belongings.
 Separate buildings insurance and home contents insurance on average costs around £197 and £102 respectively, according to the AA.
 Or combined home insurance will typically cost around £274.

 It’s well worth taking independent mortgage advice before you embark on buying a property.